 After a while, Fowler wanted to apply steam engines on his drainage plough.
 In 1852, he designed a steam engine with a winch mounted out in front of the smoke box and a rope running from it, round a pulley anchored at the far side of the field and back to the engine.
 The engine pulled itself across the field, dragging the mole plough behind it.
 Unfortunately, the experiment failed because the engine was too heavy.
 However, he received his patent for “Improvements in Machinery for draining land” which is believed to be one of the first patents for the use of steam power in agriculture.
 Fowler’s second horse-driven plough consisted of a steam engine placed in a corner of the field driving a winch.
 A rope led from the winch along the side of the field, around a securely anchored pulley and across the field to the mole plough.
 As the winch drew in the rope the mole plough was drawn across the field digging a drainage channel as it went.
 The steam plough was demonstrated at the Royal Agricultural Society of England meeting at Lincoln in 1854.

 In order to make the steam engine work for regular ploughing, Fowler had to make sure to build a plough that could plough in either direction without having to be turned round.
+In 1856 Fowler filed a patent relating to a method of ploughing using two self-moving engines, placed at opposite ends of the field and each using a winch to draw a plough backwards and forwards between them.
+This system did away with the need for pulleys and anchors, but was more expensive in that it required two engines, only one of which was working at a time.
+It is believed that Fowler persevered with his single-engine ploughing system because it was cheaper and he saw it as more affordable for average farmer.
+Eventually the double-engine ploughing method superseded the single-engine system that had won the prize at Chester.
+Because of its expense it was normally operated by contractors.
 At the first trial, at Nacton one acre was ploughed in an hour.
 After further improvements, Fowler’s work was presented to the Royal Agricultural Society of England and became a good success in the following years.
 Between 1850 and 1864 Fowler took out in his own name and in partnership with other persons thirty-two patents for ploughs and ploughing apparatus, reaping machines, seed drills, traction engines, slide valves, the laying of electric telegraph cables, and the making of bricks and tiles.

 References and Further Reading: